xamfoo/ddp-proxy/README.md

   connection.
 A session id must be a string or a serializable object.
 - {object} [options.login] - Login options for Meteor
 - {object} [options.login.resume] - Resume token for Meteor login
+- {boolean} options.autoPublish[=false] - If autoPublish is set to true, the connection will subscribe to autopublished data.

 Example login with password: